Different Smoke Detector Varieties: Choosing the Right One for Your Home

 Two Sensor Smoke Alarms

-However Dual sensor smoke alarms are generally more expensive than either photoelectric or ionization smoke alarms by themselves.
-Dual sensors are best employed in areas where both quick, flaming fires and slow burning fires can be a possibility for example, living rooms and bedrooms.
+However smoke detectors with dual sensors are typically more expensive than either photoelectric or ionization smoke alarms by themselves.
+Dual sensor smoke alarms are best employed when both rapid burning fires, flames and slow, smoldering fires are feasible for example, bedrooms and living rooms.

 Smart Smoke Alarms